GAME-CLI-SRV-DEV/ViaVersionProtocolSupport/README.md

-# ViaVersionProtocolSupport (ViaLegacy As a Plugin)
+# ViaVersionProtocolSupport
 ![image](https://github.com/user-attachments/assets/286e9bf8-63c5-4208-83e8-34afa77ac676)

-add 1.4.6-1.6.4 Support Like ProtocolSupport Used to do, and add c0.0.15-1.4.6 support which protocolsupport didn't do
+add 1.4.6-1.6.4 Support Like ProtocolSupport Used to do, and add c0.0.15-1.4.6 support which protocolsupport didn't do.

 # Requirements
 ViaVersion, ViaBackwards, and ViaRewind(It may collide but still required).